 - Stage 2: The sampled PSUs are divided up into segments (generally city blocks or their equivalent).
 As with each PSU, sample segments are selected with PPS.

 - Stage 3: Dwelling units or households within each segment are listed, and a sample is randomly drawn.
-In geographic areas where the population has a greater proportion of a particular age, ethnic, or income group selected for oversampling, the probability of selection for those groups is greater than in other areas.
+In geographic areas where the population has a greater proportion of a particular age, race and Hispanic origin, or income group selected for oversampling, the probability of selection for those groups is greater than in other areas.

 - Stage 4: Individuals are chosen to participate in NHANES from a list of all persons residing in selected households.
-Individuals are drawn at random within designated age-sex-race/ethnicity screening subdomains.
-On average, about 2 sample persons are selected per eligible household.
+Individuals are drawn at random within designated age-sex-race/Hispanic origin screening subdomains.
+On average, about 2 sampled persons are selected per eligible household.

 Although this general description of the four-stage sampling procedure applies to all cycles of Continuous NHANES, some details of the sample design have changed over time.
 Detailed technical information can be found in the Sample Design documents, available on the NHANES Survey Methods and Analytic Guidelines page.

 The sample is designed so that each annual sample is nationally representative.
-However, statistical estimates from single-year data are relatively unstable (have large variance estimates) since NHANES can only survey a small number of locations each year due to the time and cost involved in moving the mobile examination centers (MECs) between study locations.
+However, statistical estimates from single-year data are relatively unstable (have large variance estimates) since NHANES can only visit a small number of locations each year due to the time and cost involved in moving the mobile examination centers (MECs) between locations.
 Therefore, data are publicly released in two-year cycles.
 However, data from any one NHANES cycle may not be sufficient for certain analysis, such as those that examine subsamples or outcomes with low prevalence.
 For this reason, combining cycles into samples of four years or more is recommended whenever possible.
-See the Analytic Guidelines for more information.
+See the Analytic Guidelines for more information (e.g., page 13 of Vital and Health Statistics, Series 2, Number 190).

 What is a Sample Weight?